 - and skills in introductory corporate finance similar to those obtained in FIE402.

-To complete this course and take the final exam, students must first obtain course approval ("kursgodkjenning"), based on homework and other assigned course activities.
-Students who have not obtained course approval prior to the exam will not be allowed to take the exam.
-To obtain course approval, the student must complete course assignments, hand them in, and receive a sufficient average score for approval.
+To complete this course and take the final exam, students must first fullfill compulsory activities (work requirements) that include homework and other assigned course activities.
+To receive approval for the compulsory activities (work requirements), the student must complete the course assignments, hand them in, and receive a sufficient average score.
 All coursework, including assignments, must be completed in English

 A - F.